cjfung94/TastyPastry/README.md

 needs and desires-- from spices you have in your cabinet to your dietary needs.
 You are able to navigate through loads of pastries with just a swipe of a fingertip until you have found the "golden ticket."
-Once that is said and done, save it to your favorites to revist later.
+Once that is said and done, save it to your favorites to revisit later.
 Oh, and don't forget to share that recipe with your friends and family!